ga4gh/vrs/docs/source/impl-guide/examples/hgvs-translation.rst

 .. _hgvs-translation:

-This notebook demonstrates the mechanics of translating an HGVS expression to a VR representation for educational purposes.
-Users who wish to translate HGVS or other expressions routinely should use ga4gh.vr.extras.translator.
+This example demonstrates the mechanics of translating an HGVS expression to a VR representation for educational purposes.
+Users who wish to translate HGVS or other expressions routinely should consider using the ga4gh.vr.extras.translator of the :ref:`VR-Python
+<impl-vr-python>` package.

 .. code:: ipython3